-University at Buffalo has made significant investments to build a robust and secure infrastructure that supports the academic, research and community service activities at the university.
-UB's information security plan includes steps to build awareness, provide resources and guidelines, encourage good cybersecurity habits and the proper handling information security incidents.
+University at Buffalo has made significant investments to maintain a robust and secure technology ecosystem that supports the academic, research and community service activities at the university.
+UB's information security program includes awareness building and guidelines, policy creation and technology tools to encourage good cybersecurity habits and the proper handling of information-security incidents.
 UB complies with all laws and regulations regarding regulated data including the New York State Information Security Breach and Notification Act.

 The university provides an extensive portfolio of resources and guidelines to assist individuals with computer safety - this includes providing free anti-virus and personal firewall software to protect their personal computers from Internet-based threats, virtual private network software to securely connect to UB services from off campus and software to find, remove or secure personally identifiable information from their computers